-Rackenford C of E Primary School is one main building with one additional separate "hut" building.
-The main entrance to the school office, school hall and Classroom 1 is via the front door which is level access and wide enough for a wheelchair.
+Rackenford C of E Primary School is one main Victorian building with extended spaces and one additional separate "hut" building.
+The main entrance to the school office, school hall and Classroom 1 is via the front door which has a ramp and is wide enough for a wheelchair.
 From the hall are two steps which lead to other parts of the school: a staff workroom/HoS office, classroom 2, access to 2 bathrooms and a disabled toilet.
-A set of stairs lead to the staff room and a music room.
+A set of stairs lead to the staff room and a store room.
 There is a door to the outside which is on the level.
 The kitchen and classrooms 3 and 4 are accessed via external doors which are on the level.
 Classrooms are light, bright and airy and well-organised.
-One classroom has its own ensuite bathroom, though it is smaller than the recommended dimensions.
+One classroom (currently set up as the library) has its own ensuite bathroom, though the classroom is smaller than the recommended dimensions.
 Each classroom has a sensory area.
-There is a multi-use sensory room which is used for therapy and music sessions.
-This has a separate level entrance to the playground as well as an access via Classroom 1.
+There is a multi-use sensory room which is used for weekly counselling sessions.
+This has a separate level entrance to the playground as well as a level access via Classroom 1.
 Distractions are kept to a minimum to support pupils with ADHD and those on the autistic spectrum.
 Maximum use is made of small spaces to provide calm, distraction-free zones where possible.